au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 The official tfhub page states that
 "All parameters in the module are trainable, and fine-tuning all parameters is the recommended practice."
-Therefore we will go ahead and train teh entire model without freezing anything
+Therefore we will go ahead and train the entire model without freezing anything.

 ```python